CodyNicholson/Backend_Development_Notes/Object_Oriented_Software_Development/popQuiz.md

 -

-###What is the open/close principle?
+### What is the open/close principle?

-Classes are open for extention, but closed for modification
+Classes are open for extension, but closed for modification

 -

-###What are the three heuristics of the open/close principle?
+### What are the three heuristics of the open/close principle?

 1. Make all member variables private